 Mr Fletche and I visited early in our relationship (mainly to visit the fab Monkey World) and then again with Ma and Pa Lee in 2011 when this next picture was taken on a very windy day at Portland Bill.

-So when we fancied a seaside getaway over the Easter holidays, Weymouth was one of the first places we thought of.
-Mr Fletche was in charge of the accommodation (a very odd AirBnB in Portland), I was in charge of the activities – like this slightly-longer-than-planned hike – and we both agreed that we’d spend a good portion of our time revisiting some of our favourite Weymouth haunts.
+Weymouth was one of the first places we thought when we fancied a seaside getaway over the Easter holidays.
+Mr Fletche was in charge of the accommodation (a very odd AirBnB in Portland).
+I was in charge of the activities – like this slightly-longer-than-planned hike – and we both agreed that we’d spend a good portion of our time revisiting some of our favourite Weymouth haunts.

-Of course, Weymouth’s beach and promenade is it’s pride and joy, but resorts need to provide more of an all-weather experience, and all Weymouth seems to have now is a run-down amusement park, an overpriced observation tower, and pubs.
-The tired-looking high street is full of phone shops, tattooists and charity shops – much like many high streets up and down the country, but I somehow expect something a little more from Weymouth.
+Weymouth’s beach and promenade remains its pride and joy, but resorts need to provide more of an all-weather experience.
+All Weymouth seems to have now is a run-down amusement park, an overpriced observation tower, and pubs.
+The tired-looking high street is full of phone shops, tattooists and charity shops.
+No different really from many high streets up and down the country.
 It’s chain store after chain restaurant after chain store after chain restaurant – where are the independents?
 Shops with shabby fascias lie empty, and Weymouth’s growing homeless population are using their doorways for shelter.
-As a host town for the 2012 Olympics, there is little to show of the “legacy” which was shouted about in the run-up.
+Weymouth was a host town for the 2012 Olympics.
+Unfortunately there is little to show of the much-vaunted Olympic “legacy”.

 Maybe it’s us.
-Maybe we’ve changed, and Weymouth has always been like this, but whereas before we’d just get stuck-in and order another bottle of WKD, now we’re a little more refined.
+Maybe we’ve changed, and Weymouth has always been like this.
+Before we’d just get stuck-in and order another bottle of WKD.
+Now, we’re a little more refined.
 We want pubs with a decent local beer selection.
-We want to have more of a choice for food than bland pub grub or a chippy tea.
+More of a choice for food than bland pub grub or another chippy tea.
 We want shops that showcase local art and talent, not another H&M or New Look or Card Factory.
 Weymouth has never been a kiss-me-kwik-hat, stick-of-rock, amusement-arcade kind of resort, but now it seems to have lost it’s identity altogether.

 Have you revisited a much-loved place from your younger days which has changed beyond recognition?
 Do you think this is a case of remembering Weymouth through rose-tinted glasses – which are now firmly off?
 And which seaside resorts in the UK are still worth a visit?
 Let me know in the comments!